MaksymKondratenko/HeroRPG/README.txt

     Aspects worth mention
 1. Database connectivity properties.

-    Code is portable due to encapsulating database connectivity properties in .properties file.
+    Code is portable due to encapsulating DAO connectivity properties in .properties file.
-You could just set them to your own (be sure you changed them!!!), according to your DBC driver and your credentials, as database will be initialized by the program.
+You could just set them to your own (be sure you changed them!!!), according to your DBC driver and your credentials, as DAO will be initialized by the program.

 2. Dependency Injection